NickelFace/Network_Engineer/01.VLAN/VLAN.md

    ```
    no ip domain-lookup
    ```
-3. In the configuration mode, we will write : the password for the privileged mode, and for the device input, as well as CLI synchronize unsolicited messages, log messages, and debug output with the solicited user input and prompts.
+3. In the configuration mode, we will write : the password for the privileged mode, and for the device input and let logging synchronous for the console line.
  <details>
 <summary>S1,S2,S3</summary>
 <pre><code>